Moddable-OpenSource/moddable/documentation/devices/gecko/GeckoBuild.md

 The Gecko series devices are designed to use little power.
 Careful programming and management of sleep cycles are necessary to optimize power usage for your application.

-Moddable sleeps at idle times, while waiting for sensor or user input, or until a specific time for sensor output.
+The Moddable SDK sleeps at idle times, while waiting for sensor or user input, or until a specific time for sensor output.
 Fewer interfaces are active at higher sleep levels, so it may be necessary to reduce the sleep level for your application to operate correctly.

 By default, Moddable uses Sleep level EM3 while waiting.
 Certain Gecko interfaces are shut down at level EM3.
 For example, while operating the Mighty Gecko radio, the sleep level must be constrained to EM1.

 #### EM4 Sleep

 Gecko devices also have a deep sleep level EM4.
 At this level, the device is almost entirely shut off, including RAM, peripherals and most clocks.
-While in this state, the device can be awoken by a signal on an external GPIO pin or a timer expiry using a low power clock.
+While in this state, the device can be awoken by a signal on an external GPIO pin or a timer expiration using a low power clock.
 When awoken, the device reboots.

 During EM4 sleep, a small amount of memory can be kept active at the expense of a slightly increased power draw.
 The GPIO state can also be retained.